5 Unique Ways to Use Mosaic Tile

 Form a Tiled Headboard on the Bedroom Wall

-When you're looking for a headboard that goes beyond the typical padded or spindle styles, install your own glass mosaic headboard directly on the wall.
+When you're looking for a headboard that goes beyond the typical padded or spindle styles, install your own mosaic headboard directly on the wall.
 This is a glitzy, versatile design element that can work for various styles, from old-Hollywood glam to shabby chic.
 A smooth, cool surface that provides a background for lush, warm bedding can form textural balance for a bedroom that's anything but a visual snooze.

-There are many ways you can transform your home using glass mosaic tile.
+There are many ways you can transform your home using mosaic tile.
 If you're feeling inspired, check out American Olean's Virtual Catalog to get your design underway today.